Pain sensitivity in modern humans linked to Neanderthal traits

 Step on a tack, get pinched on the playground, or stub your toe on the bathroom threshold—did that really hurt?
 If so, you might have Neanderthals to blame.

-Well, more specifically, you have to blame three mutations in a gene encoding the protein Nav1.7, which sends pain sensations to the brain, and the Neanderthals, who—tough though they may seem—apparently had their own version of that protein and experience more pain than others.
-The notion of Neanderthal DNA in modern humans is not new, but the Neanderthal predisposition to pain and that carryover to today’s humans is; the findings were recently described in Current Biology.
+Well, more specifically, you have to blame pain sensitivity on three mutations in a gene encoding the protein Nav1.7, which sends pain sensations to the brain, and the Neanderthals, who—tough though they may seem—apparently had their own version of that protein and experience more pain than others.
+The notion of Neanderthal traits in modern humans is not new, but the Neanderthal predisposition to pain and that carryover to today’s humans is; the findings were recently described in Current Biology.

 In that study, researchers synthesized two Neanderthal genes, including one which is the most abundant splice isoform in the dorsal root ganglia and is found in most modern humans and all three high-coverage Neanderthal genomes.
 Researchers historically have only had access to a few Neanderthal genomes, and most of them have been sequenced at low resolution, notes Nature, which makes it hard to identify some mutations.
 But more recently, three high-quality Neanderthal genomes were generated from caves in Croatia and Russia; this allowed them to say that the mutations were probably common in Neanderthals but rare in humans.